jfzo/hashing-clustering-eswa/README.md

 # hashing-clustering-eswa

+## About the work
+The code available in this repository corresponds to the one used in the experiments of the article:

+__Juan Zamora, Marcelo Mendoza, Héctor Allende__, _Hashing-based clustering in high dimensional data_, In _Expert Systems with Applications_, Volume 62, 15 November 2016, Pages 202-211, ISSN 0957-4174, [http://dx.doi.org/10.1016/j.eswa.2016.06.008](http://dx.doi.org/10.1016/j.eswa.2016.06.008)

 ## Compiling and running our codes

 * __Note:__ you need to compile each source code using g++ -std=c++0x -o foo.o foo.cpp